-Dr. Subar serves as a member of the Editorial Board of the Journal of the American Dietetic Association and is a member of the American Dietetic Association and the American Society of Nutrition.
-She is also on the International Scientific Advisory Board for the Canadian Partnership for Tomorrow Project, a pan-Canadian cohort study, and is an instructor on dietary assessment for a Nutritional Epidemiology Course at the Imperial College of London.
+Dr. Subar serves on the International Scientific Advisory Board for the Canadian Partnership for Tomorrow Project, a pan-Canadian cohort study, and has been an instructor on dietary assessment for a Nutritional Epidemiology Course at the Imperial College of London.

 Freedman LS, Commins JM, Moler JE, Arab L, Baer DJ, Kipnis V, Midthune D, Moshfegh AJ, Neuhouser ML, Prentice RL, Schatzkin A, Spiegelman D, Subar AF, Tinker LF, Willett W. Pooled results from 5 validation studies of dietary self-report instruments using recovery biomarkers for energy and protein intake.
 Am J Epidemiol.
 2014 Jul 15;180 (2):172-88.

 Kirkpatrick SI, Subar AF, Douglass D, Zimmerman TP, Thompson FE, Kahle LL, George SM, Dodd KW, Potischman N. Performance of the Automated Self-Administered 24-Hour Recall (ASA24) relative to a measure of true intakes and to an interviewer-administered 24-h recall.
 Am J Clin Nutr.
 2014 Apr 30;100 (1):233-40.